 Yoga may be one of the most universally relevant exercise regimens for the person trying to recover from illness or injury.
 It also helps people get in shape and build their balance, and can be performed by people of all ages.

 Purity of mind, of body, of lifestyle, even of breathing leads the yoga practitioner to greater health.
-A stronger body and spirit result from purity and discipline that you achieve through your exercises
+A stronger body and spirit result from purity and discipline that you achieve through your exercises.

-have proven that the air in your home can be purified by plants.
+NASA and university scientific studies have proven that the air in your home can be purified by plants.
 They absorb gasses in the room through surface space on the leaves.
-The absorbance of these gasses makes it easier for them to synthesize light, turning it into energy.
-Plants absorb carbon dioxide, converting it to oxygen.
+The absorbance of these gasses makes it easier for them to synthesize light and turn it into energy.
+Plants absorb carbon dioxide and convert it to oxygen.
 This creates a more healthy atmosphere in the room, with more oxygen-rich surroundings.

 Pesticides and cigarette smoke also contain Benzene.
 You may have encountered the experience of such chemicals coming into your home and polluting the atmosphere.
 Plants can help to counteract that damage.
 There are many VOCs, that can enter your home.
 These VOCs are in fabric softener, dish soap, and even makeup.
 Formaldehyde and ozone are also VOCs that are present in many products that we use every day.
 Plants can purify indoor air through a process called phytoremediation.
 Not only do the leaves and roots of the plant filter out the gasses, turning them into oxygen, the microorganisms in the potting soil help to break down these pollutants.

-have smaller leaves, and can be trained to grow around topiary forms, while the pothos ivy can be allowed to trail or wrapped around an obelisk topiary.
+English ivies have smaller leaves, and can be trained to grow around topiary forms, while the pothos ivy can be allowed to trail or wrapped around an obelisk topiary.

-actually help to increase the humidity of your surroundings.
+Areca palms actually help to increase the humidity of your surroundings.
 This can provide valuable balancing of climate control versus the need for moisture to maintain healthy tissues.
 The palm is also great if you are allergic to dust, because of the hydrating effect it has on the atmosphere.
 The dwarf banana also transpires moisture at a tremendous rate, making it great for hydrating a room.

 The peace lily is one of the most versatile and resilient plant to have in your yoga environment.
 It converts many different VOCs, including trichloroethylene, benzene, formaldehyde, and alcohol.

 Plants have a way of presenting visible calmness into a room.
 Rather than presenting clutter, the shape, scent, and purpose of plants can offer focus that takes you closer to nature.
 Your yoga environment should be relaxing, inducing calm.
 The noise producers in your home, whether those be the television, a roommate, or kids playing, should be in a different part of the house.

 Light in the room should be as natural as possible.
-In fact, the more natural light you can have in your yoga environment the better.
+In fact, the more natural light you can have in your yoga environment, the better.
 The sun has a purifying effect, and creates life in the plants you include in the area.

 A calming color on the walls of your yoga room will continue to bring a sense of peace, as well as encouraging you to relax as you begin your exercises.

 Make your room as natural looking as you can.
 The more plants you have, the better, with the ruffles of leaves breaking up the visible plains in the room, breathing with you as you work out.
 You will become more aware of the faint scent of the greenery and the potting soil, breathing in the purified air from the plants as you go through your routine.
 The balance achieved both visibly and physically will enrich your life.